ibrahim-radwan/synpredict/README.md

 1- data preparation

-Run prepare_data script after amending the input directory if where  output  data.pkl file will be generated.
+Run prepare_data script after amending the input directory to specify the destination of the output data.pkl file will be generated.
 Just Amend the input labels_file (line 16 to the dataset and score of interest)

 2- Data normalisation

-Run normalise_data script utlilising the data.pkl file generated from the previous stem where the output .h5 sources and target will be generated
+Run normalise_data script utilising the data.pkl file generated from the previous step where the output .h5 sources and target will be generated

 3- Training